jundalisay/superb/content/en/research/hume/essays/part-1/7-britain-monarchy-republic.md

 ---
 title: "Is The British Government An Absolute Monarchy Or a Republic?"
-heading: "Essay 7 by David Hume Simplified"
+heading: "Essay 7"
 description: "It affords a violent prejudice against almost every science, that no prudent man, however sure of his principles, dares prophesy concerning any event, or foretel the remote consequences of things"
 image: /covers/essays.jpg
-date: 2020-12-18
+weight: 14
 author: David Hume
 icons: /icons/hume.png
 ---